itscodenation/curriculum-20-21/foundations/README.md

 ----
 ## School Teacher Resources

-* [CodeNation Teacher Liaison Curriculum Guide 19-20](https://docs.google.com/document/d/1IisBQOGlbDj1QBxcGtKrL-E5gZXhoUiumWlvkNHz8yg/edit): To be used in the CodeNation course that are co-taught with a teacher from the school.
+* [CodeNation Teacher Liaison Curriculum Guide 19-20](https://docs.google.com/document/d/1IisBQOGlbDj1QBxcGtKrL-E5gZXhoUiumWlvkNHz8yg/edit): To be used in the Code Nation courses that are co-taught with a teacher from the school.

 ----